Theft by finding: Trash

 In California v.
 Greenwood (1988), the United States Supreme Court ruled that trash left at curbside for collection is effectively abandoned and subject to taking by anyone.
 This ruling superseded the California Supreme Court ruling, in People v.
 Krivda (1971), that placing trash at curbside was not necessarily an abandonment of same to the police or general public, as a reasonable assumption would be that only a particular regulated entity (i.e. the trash collection company or department) would take possession.

-Thus garbology (the examination and analysis of trash) and dumpster diving are legal in the United States.
-Consequently, the abandonment of private medical records by placing them in trash has resulted in civil penalties against companies doing so.
+However, many cities and counties in the United States have enacted ordinances against dumpster diving, which includes garbology (the examination and analysis of trash).

 Australia

 In Victoria, the Victorian Crimes Act defines this crime by exception "72.3(c) A person's appropriation of property belonging to another is not to be regarded as dishonest if he appropriates the property in the belief that the person to whom the property belongs cannot be discovered by taking reasonable steps.

 In Queensland, there is a similar warning.